MaddoxJeff/programming-puzzles/Euler_Problems/Problem31/README.txt

 The inner for loop initializes a int "k" that's value is equal to pence[i].
 This loops through 1 - 200, -> 2 - 200, -> 5 - 200, -> 10 - 200, -> 20 - 200, -> 50 - 200, -> 100 - 200, -> 200-200.
 Through each loop values for temp array are updated if k or greater multiples of k add into the cap value being examined.
+This means lower elements of temp will be updated fewer times, with lower values.
+While higher elements of temp will be updated more frequently, and have larger values.
+The last element in the temp array will give you the number of ways.